 Salt & Wind Travel

-Your Next Trip From San Francisco Should Be An Oyster Crawl
+Your Next Day Trip From San Francisco Should Be A Tomales Bay Oyster Crawl

 Coastal breezes, salty air, and crisp oysters.
-You might think this kind of nautical vibe exists only in Maine or Nova Scotia, but you’d be wrong.
+You might think this kind of nautical vibe exists only in Maine or Nova Scotia, but it’s California’s Tomales Bay.

 Just 30 miles north of San Francisco, the air is cool, and there are big bowls of creamy clam chowder that feel more East than West Coast.
 Close enough for a day trip, but far enough that it feels like an escape, a visit to Tomales Bay is a favorite getaway for Bay Area locals.